CMSgov/bcda-static-site/sandbox/user_guide.md

 The X-Progress header indicates the job's workflow status (Pending, In Progress, Completed, Archived, Expired, Failed).
 When in the In Progress state, an estimated completion percentage is appended to the X-Progress value (e.g., "In Progress (10%)").

 Once the job is completed, you can download the file by clicking on the `Download` button, as shown in the image below.
 You will have one hour before your token expires, and you will need to get another from token if it expires before you are finished interacting with the API.
-You will also want to copy the filename.

 <img class="ug-img" src="/assets/img/swagger_walkthrough_10.png" alt="Swagger: downloading your data" />

-The file you’ve downloaded will be encrypted.
-Follow the [decryption walkthrough](/decryption/) to learn how to decrypt and view the NDJSON data contained inside it.

-Once you’ve decrypted the file, you’ll want to know what to do with the data.
+Once you’ve downloaded the file, you’ll want to know what to do with the data.
 We’ve provided a [guide to working with BCDA data](/data-guide/) to help you, including a crosswalk between CCLF fields and the corresponding sections of the NDJSON files.